 What is your favourite memory of studying at Plymouth?

-I studied three modules at Truro and Penwith College, which is a partner college of Plymouth University.
+I studied three modules at Truro and Penwith College, which is a partner college of the University of Plymouth.
 I enjoyed having discussions in the classroom and being with groups of like-minded people who were focused on teaching and learning and professional development.

 I have kept in touch with Dr Julie Anderson, Dr Liz McKenzie, and Dr Nick Pratt, who all still give me advice and support from time to time.
 Once I completed my modules and started my dissertation, it was difficult to maintain contact with my peers.

-Yes, I would recommend Plymouth University because the staff are very supportive and inspiring.
-Plymouth University has many partner institutions such as Truro and Penwith College which deliver a range of courses that are accessible to all.
+Yes, I would recommend the University of Plymouth because the staff are very supportive and inspiring.
+The University of Plymouth has many partner institutions such as Truro and Penwith College which deliver a range of courses that are accessible to all.